CovalienceGithub/eslint-config-js-standards/README.md

 #### Installation

-By running the following command, we are installing the latest version of eslint-config-js-only and its dependencies:
+By running the following command, we are installing the latest version of eslint-config-js-standards and its dependencies:

 ```
- npm install --save-dev eslint  git+https://github.com/CovalienceGithub/eslint-config-js-only.git
+ npm install --save-dev eslint  eslint-config-js-standards
 ```

 #### Minimum dependencies version requirement:

-The following are the minimum versions of the dependencies required to use `eslint-config-js-only`:
+The following are the minimum versions of the dependencies required to use `eslint-config-js-standards`:

 1.  `eslint` >= 8.27.0